ChronicCoder69/Arjit-Vatsa/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)

-I am a pre-final Student at SRM Institute of Science and Technology.
+I am a pre-final year Student at SRM Institute of Science and Technology.
 Creating something new and unique is more like a passion for me, it drives me crazy and it keeps me sane.
 According to me, "Life is all about control" and hence, YES I exercise control in every aspect of my life, from efficient and clean codes to my guitar ;)

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=ChronicCoder69&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />